joeitu/thesis_report/src/21__easy_token.md

 As we stated previously, CSS  is a recent software, and some of its parts - even if functioning - still lack some user-friendliness.
 One clear example has been experienced early in the thesis when testing the registration process.

-Data storage and identities are decoupled in the solid specification; hence when a user wants to create a pod on CSS, CSS registration will offer two options:
+Data storage and identities are decoupled in the Solid specification; hence when a user wants to create a Pod on CSS, CSS registration will offer two options:

  - create a Pod and create a new WebID as the Pod owner
  - create a Pod and set the owner to an already existing WebID